AmbaliOladele/alx-low_level_programming/0x01-variables_if_else_while/README.md

-# Variables, if, else and while
+## 0x01, Variables, if, else and while
+Project done during __ALX Full Stack Software Engineering Program__ Aims at learning about arithmetic operators, relational operators, boolean operators, comments, declaring variables and loops in C language.

 ## Files
 All the following files are programs written in C